deweysasser/eks-kubeconfig-update/README.md

 The default regions can be overridden using the `--regions` command line option or the `AWS_REGIONS` environment variable.

-## Futures

-* Handle other cloud providers?
-* Do we need any more batch functions for EKS across profiles and regions?

 ## Caveats & Known Issues

 * If there are multiple profiles referencing the same account, which profile will be used is not